E-Learning opportunities on biodiversity and IPBES

 Biodiversity and ecosystems

 Introductory programme.
 Estimated to take you 3 hours a week for 4 months.
 While the courses are available for free, the certificate comes at cost.
 Financial aid is available.
 Offered by Rice University.
 Available with subtitles in different languages; see below.
-You can also take each course within the programme separately:
+You can also take each course within the programme separately:- Introduction to Biology: Ecology.
+Estimated to take you 19 hours.

 Introductory courses.
 While the courses can be accessed for free for the estimated time, longer access and a certificate come at a cost.
-The courses are taken separately:
+The courses are taken separately:- Life on Land: Ecology, Evolution, Challenges, and Solutions.
+Estimated to take you 4 hours a week for 4 weeks.

 Introductory course.
 While this course is currently not running, the course's 74 videos remain available.
 You can select from the videos and watch them in any order: they take about 2.5-13 minutes, each; the original MOOC was estimated to take 2-3 hours a week for 6 weeks.
 Currently, there is no certificate available.
 Offered by UVED, one of France's Thematic Digital Universities.
 For more information on the course in French, see below.